zdravkov/kendo-docs/getting-started/troubleshooting.md

 # Troubleshooting

-This page provides solutions for commonly problems you may encounter when working with Kendo UI widgets.
+This page provides solutions for common problems you may encounter while working with Kendo UI widgets.

 ## Known JavaScript Errors